I. Abstract

 A multidimensional, regularly spaced collection of values (e.g., raster data or gridded measurements), typically indexed by dimensions such as time, latitude, longitude, or spectral band.

-A sub-array representing a partition of a larger array, used to optimise data access and storage.
+A sub-array representing a partition of a larger array, used to optimize data access and storage.
 In Zarr, data is stored and accessed as a collection of independently compressed chunks.

 A one-dimensional array whose values define the coordinate system for a dimension of one or more data variables.
 Typical examples include latitude, longitude, time, or vertical levels.